M-Cry/Movie_recommendation_system/README.md

 # Movie recommendation system
 ## _To do list_
+- [ ] Change UI according to the recommended movies:
+    - [ ] Content-based
+    - [ ] Collabrative
+- *ALL DONE! 😁*

+### _Completed tasks_
-- [ ] Collabrative-based filtering algo. implementation:
+- [x] Collabrative-based filtering algo. implementation:
     - The Algorithm to handle this filtering technique

-### _Completed tasks_
 - [x] Prototype for the collabrative filtering for testing:
     - Add a dropdown list in the HTML for user simulation [user1, user2]
     - Add a button to run the algo. and generate the recommended movies